Navigation Menu

 Telephones were in active use at the Helsinki Police Department already in the early 1900s.

-Photo The Police Museum, the Crime Museum collection, A. Rosenberg
+Photo the Police Museum, the Crime Museum collection, A. Rosenberg

 Download image (4.5 MB)